qmuli/qmuli/README.md

 * Brendan Hay ([@brendanhay](https://github.com/brendanhay)), the creator and maintainer of the [amazonka](https://github.com/brendanhay/amazonka) package

-as well as to wonderful Haskell community, without whom the task of creating Qmuli would be very hard to impossible.
+and to the wonderful Haskell community.